jeffgbutler/TanzuInTheHomelab/tkgm-vds/README.md

      --avi_configuration --tkg_mgmt_configuration \
      --shared_service_configuration --workload_preconfig --workload_deploy --deploy_extensions
    ```
-1. Using the valuse I supplied, this will do the following:
+1. Using the values I supplied, this will do the following:

    - Install and configure NSX Advanced Load Balancer
    - Enable Workload Managment (Kubernetes)